MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

   VSCode's command palette.
 - If the opened Move source file is located within a buildable project, and you have the `sui` binary installed, you can trace-debug execution of Move unit tests within this project.
-  This functionality is provided by this (Move) extension automatically including Move Trace Debugging [extension](https://marketplace.visualstudio.com/items?itemName=mysten.move-trace-debuggin).
+  This functionality is provided by this (Move) extension automatically including the Move Trace Debugging [extension](https://marketplace.visualstudio.com/items?itemName=mysten.move-trace-debuggin).
 Go to the Move Trace Debugging extension link to find more detailed information about trace-debugging and the current level of support.
 Trace-debugging a Move unit test is a two-step process: